R60D/SourceMapStats/README.md

 ```cd <path of folder>```
 ```git submodule update --init```

 * Make sure that python and pip is installed on your computer.
-Otherwise the install.bat wont work
+Otherwise the installer wont work.
 * Additionally make sure that your pip works by doing pip in cmd
 * None Maps found?

-    Change the Start and End date in the reader.py to reflect your desired timespan.\
+    Change the Start and End date in the Parameters.py to reflect your desired timespan.

     Make sure that MapsToShow is not 0

+    Check that your Filters are reasonable.